wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

 You win the bet against the devil now you finally leave this hell.

 ### Bad Ending
-You lost your bet which mean the devil will take your sould.
+You lost your bet which mean the devil will take your soul, and die forever.

 ### Easter Egg
 You can press "esc" to leave that casino. and soon learn to live a life in a hell as it should be, human should't against nature rule to revive.